 Category: Transient Plane Source

-Keywords: density, EDX, Energydispersive X-ray spectroscopy, Energydispersive X-ray spectroscopy (EDX), FESEM, Field Emission Scanning Electron Microscopy, Field Emission Scanning Electron Microscopy (FESEM), Laminar Flow Heat Transfer, Nanofluids, Nanoparticles, Nusselt Number, Specific Heat, Thermal Conductivity, TPS 2500 S, Transient Plane Source, viscosity
+Keywords: density, EDX, Energydispersive X-ray spectroscopy, Energydispersive X-ray spectroscopy (EDX), FESEM, Field Emission Scanning Electron Microscopy, Field Emission Scanning Electron Microscopy (FESEM), Laminar Flow Heat Transfer, Nanofluids, Nanoparticles, Nusselt Number, Specific Heat, Thermal Conductivity, Transient Plane Source, viscosity

 Reference: Journal of Nanomaterials 2015 (2015) 14 pages